 Separated at birth by shipwreck, two sets of estranged twins unwittingly cross paths in the same seaside resort.

 Hotly pursued by jealous wives, predatory landladies, dodgy salesmen, and even the odd nun or two, the inevitable mistaken…

 Gypsy Ways is a film made with young people from the Shirenewton Gypsy and Traveller site in Cardiff.
-It uses a combination of animation and live-action to follow the reminiscences of Laurel Price as she recalls growing up in a traditional Vardo and her life on Leckwith Common in Cardiff in the 1970′s before…Continue
+It uses a combination of animation and live-action to follow the reminiscences of Laurel Price as she recalls growing up in a traditional Vardo and her life on Leckwith Common in Cardiff in the 1970′s before setting on the permanent site of Rover Way in the docklands…Continue